 Amedee Island – A tiny coral atoll about 24-kilometres south of New Caledonia’s Noumea, Amedee Island is one great big, ridiculously beautiful beach.
 Surrounded by swaying palm trees, pristine white sand (which is basically a giant pile of fish poop, or minute excrements of coral sediment, to be more precise) and retina-searingly blue water filled with coral gardens, Amedee Island is also home to one of the tallest lighthouses in the world.
 It is from its soaring antique tower that visitors can best take in the beauty of this impossibly pretty patch of the Pacific.
 An abundance of marine life and its surrounding lagoon has seen Amedee Island classified on the UNESCO World Heritage List.
 Just metres from the beach you’ll find yourself snorkelling alongside dozens of graceful green sea turtles, all of whom are absolute pros at selfies.
 Or maybe, if you are lucky, you can try stand up paddle boarding alongside a friendly dugong.
 That is when you aren’t dodging the sea snakes slithering up and down the beach.
 They’re non-aggressive but venomous and it is advised to give them a wide berth.
 Shame no one told the bolshy sea serpent that swam right between my legs on its way to sunbake on the irresistibly pretty beach.

-And one beach in California
+And the best beach in California?

 Finally, somewhat surprisingly, I only had one submission from the USA